standardebooks/manual/2-filesystem.rst

 Example
 =======

-The following is an example of a complete :path:`se-lint-ignore.xml` file from `Tractatus Logico-Philosophicus </ebooks/ludwig-wittgenstein/tractatus-logico-philosophicus/c-k-ogden>`__.
+The following is an example of a complete :path:`se-lint-ignore.xml` file from :italics:`Tractatus Logico-Philosophicus </ebooks/ludwig-wittgenstein/tractatus-logico-philosophicus/c-k-ogden>`.

 .. code:: xml